migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/performance.md

 **Category:** Performance

 **Description:**
-The initial page load shall complete in under 2 seconds on a standard broadband connection (5 Mbps) to ensure a responsive user experience and meet modern web performance standards.
+The initial page load shall be completed in under 2 seconds on a standard broadband connection (5 Mbps) to ensure a responsive user experience and meet modern web performance standards.

 **Rationale:**
 Fast page load times are critical for user satisfaction and engagement.
 Research shows that users abandon sites that take longer than 3 seconds to load.
 This requirement directly impacts user productivity and portfolio presentation quality.

 **Measurement:**